nesjett/TheEricsJourney/README.md

 Class hierarchy:
-Actor
+GameInstance (SIngleton)
+Sprite (interface for smfl)
+Actor  (Base class for everything that has a visible representation in the world, like enemies, traps, walls...)
-- Pawn
+- Pawn  (Base class for characters)
--- Enemy
+-- Enemy  (Enemy characters)
 -- Player